 The Discovery RE teaching resource includes:

-- > Critical thinking skills are developed
+- > The development of critical thinking skills

 Each enquiry module includes an assessment task and marking criteria against the national 8 level scale.